mnit-rtmc/iris/docs/alarms.md

 Select `View ➔ Maintenance ➔ Alarms` menu item

-An alarm is a simple device triggered by an event.
-The event might be an equipment failure, high temperature, or low voltage in a field controller.
+An alarm is a device which has a boolean `state` indicating whether or not it is _triggered_.
+The `description` of the alarm might indicate an equipment failure, high temperature, low voltage, _etc_.
-Alarms can be monitored to help maintain field devices.
-Device drivers trigger alarms based on field controller states, information read from controllers (_e.g._ voltages), _etc_.

-Users can view the status of alarms on the alarm form.
-The `Status` column indicates the state of each alarm, which can be **Clear** or **Triggered**.

-Alarms are created using the Alarm Form and can only be created for controllers using a protocol that generates alarms, such as [MnDOT-170].
+An alarm can be created for controllers using a [protocol] that generates alarms, such as [MnDOT-170].

+The `state` field is set to `true` when _triggered_.
+When it changes, a time-stamped record is added to the `alarm_event` table.

 [MnDOT-170]: admin_guide.html#mndot170
+[protocol]: admin_guide.html#prot_table